GOOD SHEPHERD NEWS

 We are proud of the work we do and are committed to offering Saint John and surrounding areas a safe space to share, learn, and grow with hope and healing opportunities for everyone.

-Our agency started in 1998 as a venture by two professionals who left their secure social work jobs in order to provide counselling and group mental health services to those ignored or disheartened by the lack of available resources in the Saint John region.
+Our agency started in 1998 as a venture by two professionals (members of the Church of the Good Shepherd at the time) who left their secure social work jobs in order to provide counselling and group mental health services to those ignored or disheartened by the lack of available resources in the Saint John region.
 Since then, Gentle Path has grown to a respected agency with professionally qualified counsellors, support staff, and several dedicated volunteers.

 Trinity Church Columbarium: